 Our Community Response Fund has provided both urgent-phase and stabilization-phase grants to local nonprofit organizations impacted by the COVID-19 crisis.
 Grants will continue to be made as the community stabilizes and moves into recovery.
-As of September 2020, grants of $1,350,000 have been distributed.
+As of December 14, 2020, grants totaling nearly $2.5 million have been distributed.

 Urgent Needs Grants – These rapid-response, unrestricted grants are increasing resiliency in disproportionately affected communities by addressing the economic impact of reduced and lost work due to the pandemic, and the immediate needs of economically vulnerable populations caused by COVID-19 related closures.
 The urgent-needs grantees and grant amounts are listed below along with some great videos from executive directors about the work they are doing.

 Stabilization Phase Grants – 28 nonprofit organizations have received stabilization grants to help offset the economic impacts of COVID-19.
 These are matching grants totaling $395,000 thus far.
 See the list of stabilization phase grantees »

 - Christian Center of Park City has been granted over $675,000 to help support key programs, including their Food Pantry and Basic Needs Assistance program which helps pay rent and bills for people who have lost jobs due to COVID-19.
 The grant will also help pay for additional staff to process the increased number of applications to the Basic Assistance program.

 - Jewish Family Service of Utah has been granted $570,000 to help provide financial assistance for families that have recently lost their income, primarily for rental assistance.
 Funds are allocated via a needs assessment by their clinical social worker and checks are sent directly to landlords.
 Efforts are coordinated with other Community Response Fund grantees.

 - People’s Health Clinic has been granted $110,000 to date to help support staff to manage patient flow at the door and supplies like masks, wipes, hand sanitizer, shoe covers, disposable gowns being used at a higher rate, as well as for continued support of their operations.